gael-millot/repertoire_profiler/README.md

             - non_clone_assigned_sequence.tsv
         </th>
         <td style="white-space:normal; text-align:left; word-break:break-all; overflow-wrap:anywhere;">
             Productive sequences that failed to be assigned to a clone ID by <code>DefineClones.py</code> (empty file if all the sequences are assigned).
-See details [here](https://changeo.readthedocs.io/en/latest/methods/clustering.html) but failure reasons are not explained.
+See details  <a href="https://changeo.readthedocs.io/en/latest/methods/clustering.html">here</a> but failure reasons are not explained.
         </td>
     </tr>
     <tr>